frandallfarmer/neohabitat/docs/getting_started.md

 **OS X**

-Download the **Cocoa variant** Vice emulator from the above link then make the following configuration changes:
+Newer versions of Vice are not compatible with QuantumLink, so be sure to download **version 2.4** of the **Cocoa UI variant**.
+Once you've done so, open the DMG and follow this configuration procedure:

 - Drag the x64 application from the Vice D64 to your Applications folder
 - Establish a shell alias in your ~/.bashrc or ~/.zshrc to force the enabling of the RS232 userport: